turingschool/front-end-curriculum/projects/tier-two.md

 Networking is a critical skill, and it can get hard to keep track of everyone you meet when you're getting established in a new industry.
 Build an app to help you organize all your contacts and, hey, maybe even do a little job stalking while you're at it.
 As a user, I want a networking app that:

 * At a minimum, allows me to record name, company, email, social media, and phone number of new contacts.
 * Ideally, I can also add an image (like logo, avatar, biz card snap)
 * Includes a toggle on/off "followup" indicator on each contact, which will save those contacts in a "followup" list for my quick reference
-* Permits multiple options for email, phone, and social media, and allows me to specifiy "primary" where applicable.
+* Permits multiple options for email, phone, and social media, and allows me to specify "primary" where applicable.
 * Includes an option note field for each contact, so that I can write myself little reminders about how we met, and what we discussed.

 ### Project Timeline